-- Appeals Procedure Appeals (professional judgment) are the only mechanism available to correct unresolved SAP deficiencies.
+• Appeals Procedure - Appeals (professional judgment) are the only mechanism available to correct unresolved SAP deficiencies.
 All appeals shall be documented using the current form.

 Some appeals may be approved for a probationary term.
 If this is the case, the student may be required to follow an academic plan that specifies conditions necessary to be eligible for the following term.
-These conditions may include: - Minimum GPA requirement - A minimum number of hours to be taken: and/or - Corrective measures to enhance a student's success
+These conditions may include:

+- Minimum GPA requirement - A minimum number of hours to be taken; and/or - Corrective measures to enhance a student's success

-Students requiring an academic plan are required to meet with the Assistant Dean of Student Success.
+Students requiring an academic plan are required to meet with a professional staff member in the Office of Student Success.

-SAP Appeals Committee - Student appeals for reinstatement of financial aid eligibility are reviewed by an appeals committee.
+• SAP Appeals Committee - Student appeals for reinstatement of financial aid eligibility are reviewed by an appeals committee.
 The student does not meet with the Appeals Committee.
 All correspondence with the student is conducted by student email.
 The Appeals Committee is the final authority in determining whether financial aid is extended to or denied a student.
 The committee communicates its decision to the student by student email.
 The committee's decision is final and cannot be appealed.